i-kiwamu/diagnoser/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 3 notes ✖

-1 NOTE shows possibly misspelled word in DESCRIPTION.
-These words (lm, lme, lmer) are the function names so that they are not misspelled.

-The other NOTES (including Fedora and Ubuntu) resulted from the known issues of r-hub.
+All the NOTES (including Fedora and Ubuntu) resulted from the known issues of r-hub.

 1. Found the following files/directories:
   ''NULL''